What are Dentures?

 Full dentures: If you have lost all your teeth on your upper or lower jaw.

-What is the procedure for making Dentures?
+What is the procedure for making Dentures in Singapore?

 Upon confirming your suitability by your dentist, creating your dentures will take approximately five dental visits.
 During these visits, your dentist will:

 - Measure your bite and make impressions of your mouth and teeth